In the Crossfire

 Ebook 2012 | ISBN 978-0-8122-0766-8 | $24.95s | £16.50 | About | Add to cart

 A volume in the Politics and Culture in Modern America series

 View table of contents and excerpt

-"A fascinating look into one of education's more successful but less prominent figures."—Library Journal
+"This is a fascinating look into one of education's more successful but less prominent figures, and will find an audience with educators, historians, and the general public."—Library Journal

 "Can education improve life chances for the least fortunate among us?
 Or do school reformers ask too much of schools, which will never provide a solvent for American inequality?
 As Marcus Foster taught us, the answer is both: although schools can surely 'make a difference,' they can't overcome the yawning social and economic differences that continue to haunt us.
 John Spencer has produced a splendid study of a long-neglected educator, whose life ended in violence and tragedy.
 But Foster's message lives on, and we would all be wise to listen to it."—Jonathan Zimmerman, New York University

 "In this timely and important book, John Spencer situates the tragically shortened life of the brilliant African American educator Marcus Foster in multiple contexts: the history of urban education, urban politics, and debates around strategies of school reform.
 Foster was one of the most dynamic and influential urban educators of the 1960s and early 1970s, and his career coincided with momentous developments in civil rights, the urban violence that rocked American cities, and economic crisis.
 Given the current prominence of school reform as an issue of national importance, In the Crossfire should have a wide and varied readership."—Michael Katz, University of Pennsylvania